-FPL shall design, install, and either conduct or approve testing (in coordination with Customer's testing of the Customer’s Interconnection Facilities) of any FPL Interconnection Facilities in accordance with Good Utility Practice, FRCC requirements and the NESC and NERC Planning Standards in effect at the time of construction.
+Subject to Section 8.6 below, FPL shall design, install, and either conduct or approve testing (in coordination with Customer's testing of Customer’s Interconnection Facilities) of any FPL Interconnection Facilities in accordance with Good Utility Practice, FRCC requirements and the NESC and NERC Planning Standards in effect at the time of construction.
+At FPL’s request, Customer shall design, install or test FPL’s Interconnection Facilities.
 FPL shall be solely responsible for the operation, maintenance, repair and replacement of FPL's Interconnection Facilities subject to the provisions of Article 5 and the other requirements of this Agreement.
-FPL shall perform all other work on the FPL side of the Point of Interconnection necessary to connect the FPL Transmission System to the Point of Interconnection.
-FPL will utilize its own resources and/or will contract for additional resources, as reasonably necessary, to meet the In-Service Date.
+FPL (or Customer at FPL’s direction and expense) shall perform all other work on the FPL side of the Point of Interconnection necessary to connect the FPL Transmission System to the Point of Interconnection.
+For the portion of the FPL Interconnection Facilities to be constructed by FPL, FPL will utilize its own resources and/or will contract for additional resources, as reasonably necessary, to meet the Milestone Date.
 Such resources shall include, as FPL believes is reasonable, use of other contractors, other equipment suppliers, other material suppliers, additional contract personnel, additional payments to contractors for expedited work, and premiums paid to equipment and material suppliers for expedited delivery.
 FPL shall not be required to undertake any initiative that is inconsistent with its standard safety practices, its material and equipment specifications, its design criteria and construction procedures, its labor agreements, applicable laws and regulations, and FRCC requirements.
 In the event FPL reasonably expects that it will not be able to complete FPL's Interconnection Facilities by the In-Service Date, FPL will promptly provide written notice to the Customer and will undertake reasonable efforts to meet the earliest date thereafter.
-FPL shall commence construction of the FPL Interconnection Facilities as soon as practicable after the following additional conditions are satisfied: (1) necessary real property rights, if any have been obtained; (2) FPL has received written authorization to proceed with construction from the Customer as demonstrated in Appendix G; and (3) the Customer has provided security to FPL in accordance with Article 13.

 8.5 Generation Interconnection Costs